Marc Garlasco

-Marc Garlasco (born September 4, 1970) works for the US Department of Defense’s Civilian Protection Center of Excellence.
-Early in his career, Garlasco served for seven years at the Pentagon, as a mid-level intelligence analyst, later becoming chief of high-value targeting.
+Marc Garlasco (born September 4, 1970) is the Deputy Director of the US Department of Defense's Civilian Protection Center of Excellence.
+Early in his career, Garlasco served for seven years at the Pentagon as a mid-level intelligence analyst, later becoming chief of high-value targeting.
 Garlasco left in 2003 and joined Human Rights Watch (HRW) as a senior military expert, where he investigated human rights issues in a number of different conflicts zones.
-He resigned from HRW in February 2010 and has since worked as a specialist on civilian protection, war crimes investigations, identification of weapons and civilian harm mitigation for – among others – the United Nations (UNAMA; COI on Libya; COI on Syria), the Center for Naval Analysis (CNA), the International Committee of the Red Cross (ICRC), before serving as a Military Advisor for the Dutch non-governmental organization PAX, starting in 2020.
+He resigned from HRW in February 2010 and has since worked as a specialist on civilian protection, war crimes investigations, identification of weapons and civilian harm mitigation for – among others – the United Nations UNAMA, COI on Libya, COI on Syria, the Center for Naval Analysis (CNA), and the International Committee of the Red Cross (ICRC).
+He has worked as a military advisor for the Dutch non-governmental organization PAX since 2020.
 Garlasco lives in New York.

 Career

 Garlasco has a B.A. in government from St. John's University 1988–1992 and an M.A. in international relations from the Elliott School of International Affairs at the George Washington University(1992–1995) He lives in Pleasantville, New York.
 Garlasco was the senior military analyst in Human Rights Watch's (HRW) Emergencies Division.
 He specialized in battle damage assessment, military operations, and interrogations.